 A man's hairline might take up to ten years to fully develop.
 Some men may discover that their hairline is receding faster than usual, indicating male-pattern baldness.

 A receding hairline might also be the cause of the quick decline.
 Thankfully, mature hairlines have a few other characteristics that set them apart from male-pattern baldness.
+Those characteristics are:

 - The hairline typically moves back in a straight line.
 Though some men will have an uneven transition to a mature hairline, the majority of men will see their hairline move in a consistent pattern throughout time.